ethereum/EIPs/EIPS/eip-pbmrc1.md

 ### PBM token details

 The ERC-1155 Multi Token Standard enables each token ID to correspond to a unique, configurable token type.
 All essential details facilitating the business or display logic for a specific PBM type **MUST** be defined for each token type.
 The mandatory fields for this purpose are outlined in the `struct PBMToken` (below).
 Future proposals may define additional, optional state variables as needed.
+Once a token detail has been defined, it **MUST** be immutable.

 Example of token details: